Jaycee Chan: Arrest

-On 18 August 2014, it was reported that Chan had been arrested on 14 August, by Beijing police due to drug possession, alongside Kai Ko, a Taiwanese actor.
+On August 18, 2014, it was reported that Chan had been arrested on August 14, by Beijing police due to drug possession, alongside Kai Ko, a Taiwanese actor.
 Public informants known as Chaoyang masses were credited for turning Chan in.
 Police later found more than 100 g of marijuana after searching Chan's apartment.
 While Ko was set to be released 14 days after his arrest, Chan faced criminal charges and sentences up to the death penalty or life imprisonment for allegedly hosting others to consume marijuana.

 Chan, whose father Jackie had been China's anti-drug goodwill ambassador since 2009, admitted to taking drugs for 8 years.
 Soon after, Jackie Chan made a public apology for his son's drug use.
-On 17 September 2014, Beijing Dongcheng procurator's office approved the formal arrest of Chan on suspicion of "accommodating drug users".
+On September 17, 2014, Beijing Dongcheng procurator's office approved the formal arrest of Chan on suspicion of "accommodating drug users".

 Chan spent his 32nd birthday in custody with his mother stating that her son has borrowed more than a hundred books to read since he was detained.
-On 22 December 2014, four months after his arrest, Chan was indicted by Chinese authorities for sheltering other people to use drugs.
-His trial finally began on 9 January 2015 in Beijing, after spending 148 days in detention.
+On December 22, 2014, four months after his arrest, Chan was indicted by Chinese authorities for sheltering other people to use drugs.
+His trial finally began on January 9, 2015, in Beijing, after spending 148 days in detention.
 Chan was sentenced to six months in prison and fined 2,000 yuan (~US$320).
 Chan confessed that he broke the law and he should be punished for his actions and that he would not do it again.
 His parents did not attend their son's hearing, although the elder Chan was reportedly in Beijing.
 His father repeatedly said that he would not use his connections to lighten his son's sentence.

 It was later revealed that during his detention, Chan wrote a three-page remorse letter to his mother in which he promised that he would not repeat his mistakes in the future.

-Chan was released from jail on 13 February during midnight hours.
+Chan was released from jail on February 13.
 One day after his release, Chan held a press conference in Beijing to make a public apology by saying that he had no reason and no excuse for his law breaking and his arrest had a negative impact on society and that it disappointed his supporters while causing losses for those who worked with him.
 In his four-minute speech, he promised that he would be a law-abiding citizen, and while he still had plans to continue in the entertainment industry, he would focus on spending Chinese New Year with his parents.
 He stated that prison life was harsh and that his father did not use any connections to help ease his sentence.
 He extended a deep bow both before and after his speech.

-Before his arrest in August 2014, Jaycee was filming Monk Comes Down the Mountain.
+Before his arrest in August 2014, Chan was filming Monk Comes Down the Mountain.
 His role in the film was not credited due to his arrest.